polar-app/polar-app/docs/SHARING.md

     -

 ## TODO

+- public/private has to do with what is or is not discoverable.
+Not who can read/write to the group.
+We might also want read/write access to groups.

+  It might be nice to have a group 'ro' where people in the given permission can see what people are talking about but not comment.

+  - also:
+      - can it be indexed by google
+      - can it be discovered ?

 - If Alice shares with Bob and Carol how does Bob discover Carol?
 Bob can discover Alice and vice versa but Alice can't discover Bob.
 Use the same